frankajo/Amazon-Product-Review-Analysis/README.md

 - ⭐ **Average rating drops as discount increases**
   Products with <10% discount received the highest average rating (4.21), while those with >50% had the lowest (4.05).
 - No direct correlation between **discounts** and **customer ratings**
-- 📦 **Electronics dominate in review volume**, but personal care products often yield higher profit margins.
+- **Electronics dominate in volumn of potential revenue and review volume**.
 - - Over **60%** of products are priced above ₹1000

 ![dashbaord2](https://github.com/user-attachments/assets/52f858ed-d193-49a3-b68e-24ba29bca00b)